epinio/docs/src/explanations/advanced.md

     - [Traefik and Linkerd](#traefik-and-linkerd)
     - [Example](#example)

-## Epinio prerequisites
+## Prerequisites

 There are some components that need to be installed on a Kubernetes cluster before Epinio is installed.
 Epinio helm chart doesn't deploy these components.

 ### Ingress controller

-On a kubernetes cluster there may be more than one services running that need to be accessible from outside the cluster.
-In the case of Epinio, there is Epinio API server itself and there are the various applications deployed with Epinio.
+On a kubernetes cluster, some services need to be accessible from outside.
+For Epinio, the `API server` is one of them., and the various applications deployed with Epinio might need to be also reachable from outside.

 One way to expose services to the world is by creating [Ingress resources](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-Epinio creates Ingress resources for the Epinio API server and for the various applications users deploy on the cluster.
 Ingress resources on their own, have no effect.
 They are just descriptions of what kind of routing is desired.
 The actual implementation of this wiring is handled by what is called, an Ingress controller.

-Most clusters will have an Ingress controller deployed by default.
+> NOTE: Most clusters will have an Ingress controller deployed by default.
 If that's not the case, [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) can be installed.
-Other Ingress controllers should work too but Traefik is what is used in Epinio CI to test it.
+> Other Ingress controllers should work too but Traefik is what is used in Epinio CI to test it.
+>

-Read the installation documentation on how to install Traefik: [Install ingress controller](../installation/installation.html#ingress-controller)
+> Read the installation documentation on how to install Traefik: [Install ingress controller](../installation/installation.html#ingress-controller)

+An Ingress resource will be created for the Epinio API server and for each application deployed by Epinio.

 ### Cert Manager